Share this story!

 Enhancing your home with new windows and doors is a decision you only need to face a few times throughout your life, so it’s important to choose the right design and specification to suit you and your home the first time.
 Some of the main reasons why you may want to enhance your home through windows and doors may be to add value, increase security levels or even to soundproof your home if you live in a noisy environment.

 Glass options available on windows

 When you buy new windows, you get to customise the specification to match your requirements.
 This involves choosing the style, colour, hardware and even glass type.
 Here at Quickslide, we offer a variety of glass that provide different benefits suitable for different circumstances.
-Besides your standard air-filled double-glazed glass unit, you have several different options including argon gas-filled and acoustic laminated glass.
+Besides your standard air-filled double-glazed glass unit, you have several different options including argon gas-filled, acoustic laminated glass and triple glazing.

 The argon gas-filled option helps to increase the energy efficiency and overall performance of our windows and doors.
 The inclusion of argon gas into the cavity of the double-glazed unit reduces the heat conductance between the panes.
 This happens because the gas is 6 times denser that air.
 With this glass unit, our sash windows achieve an energy rating of ‘A’.

 Toughened glass is required in products with large glass areas such as bi-folding doors and sliding patio doors.
 This type of glass is also known as tempered glass because of how it’s produced.
 It’s a type of safety glass that is generally about five times stronger than standard glass.
 The glass gets its strength from the tempering process in which the glass sheet is subjected to intense heating followed by rapid cooling.
 Toughened glass is our most secure option as it requires far greater force to break.